Pes Anserine Bursitis

 Pes Anserine Bursitis & Tendinopathy

 Pes anserine bursitis is a common cause of inner knee pain.
 It affects a small fluid-filled sac (bursa) on the inside of the knee where three tendons meet the shin bone.
-Pain is usually felt a few centimetres below the joint line on the inner side of the knee, especially with stairs, hills, running, or getting up from a chair.
+Symptoms often flare with stairs, hills, running, or getting up from a chair.

 The term “pes anserinus” means “goose foot”.
 It describes the fan-shaped insertion of three muscles onto the upper inner shin bone (tibia):